nick-novak/Goals-n-such/checklists-and-ideas/books-checklist.md

 ## January 2021
 - [x] Neverwhere -- Neil Giaman
+- [x] Be Prepared: Be Prepared -- Gary Greenberg & Jeannie Hayden
+- [x] The Birth Partner 5th Edition: A Complete Guide to Childbirth for Dads, Partners, Doulas, and All Other Labor Companions -- Penny Simkin

 ## February 2021
 - [x] The Unknown Craftsman: A Japanese Insight Into Beauty -- Soetsu Yanagi, Bernard Leach